Call us: (872) 212-3118

 However, experts at Forbes and The Balance Careers agree that transparency is key, especially if you’ve already bragged about how open your company is.
 List your salary range to ensure that you’re not wasting your own time on candidates who look and sound fantastic, but end up refusing the position because the pay is not what they expected.

-• Skills.
-Do they match this role 100%?
+• Skills – do they match this role 100%?
 Are they 80%?
 50%?
 Are they a ‘firm no’?

-• Experience level.
-If you need a technician with five years of experience, how close do they come to that?
+• Experience level if you need a technician with five years of experience, how close do they come to that?

-• Budget.
-Are you able to get someone who’s only an 80% match, but they’re $500 below your budget—or do you have a perfect fit who’s only a couple of dollars above your budget?
+• Budget – are you able to get someone who’s only an 80% match, but they’re $500 below your budget or do you have a perfect fit who’s only a couple of dollars above your budget?

 Another factor is gaps.
 Do they have a two-year gap in their experience, and can they explain it to your satisfaction?
 Do they work one month on a contract and then jump to another then another, or are they fulfilling six-and 12-month contracts?
 These factors tie into how you sort the resumes, along with the three above categories.

 Pay attention to red flags, however.
-For Nick, job-hopping is one of the most obvious.
-“If we have a role that’s a 12-month contract or a permanent role, how likely is it that they’ll want to stay with our company?
+Job-hopping is one of the most obvious.
+If we have a role that’s a 12-month contract or a permanent role, how likely is it that they’ll want to stay with our company?
 Hiring an employee is expensive; they won’t be working at full capacity in the first months, and then there’s the equipment cost, uniforms, training, etc.

 You have to make sure the person you hire will stick around so you can earn back that investment.
 At the same time, don’t dismiss a candidate based solely on this.
 Build trust during the interview, and ask them about their reasons.

 A second, more immediate red flag that you see is flexibility—the applicant’s ability and willingness to interview.
 If we request a job interview for next week and they say, ‘Well, I’m not available then’ or ‘I’m available to interview, but only from 12-12:30 on Wednesday’, you can take that two different ways.
 One is that they’re in demand.
-The other is that they’re pushing you off because they have another offer.
-The ball is then in your court to decide if the candidate is worth chasing.

 Another thing to look out for is attention to detail—simple things such as spelling errors or disorganized resumes with seven fonts and crazy highlighting.